marco-create/Retinotopy/README.md

 ### 1a.
 Anatomical image and meshes from Freesufer
 To obtain the anatomical after Freesurfer autorecon, run `anatFrom_FS.m`.
-Just remember to change the subject name, inside the script, to match the Freesurfer output subject.
+Just remember to change the subject name, inside the script (lines 18 and 19), to match the Freesurfer output subject.

 After that, run `meshFrom_FS.m` to obtain 3D meshes for both hemispheres.
 Again, change the subject name accordingly.